Skip to content

 Unlike Incogni, which charges per person, Kanary built their service around a core insight that competitors have missed: data broker profiles are assembled by household.
 Your home address, your surname, your relatives all show up together because brokers aggregate by location and family ties.
 If you scrub yourself but not your spouse, your data often respawns faster because brokers pull your address back from your spouse's active profile.

-They also scan Google search results directly, not just broker databases, which catches name mentions that standard removal tools don't see.
-If someone Googles your full name and a people-search result appears on the first page, Kanary flags it and targets that specific listing for removal.
-That's a unique angle in this category that addresses the most visible form of data exposure: what anyone can find about you in five seconds.
+They also scan Google search results, social settings, and data broker exposure from an app-first workflow, which catches visible name mentions that standard removal tools don't emphasize.
+If someone Googles your full name and a people-search result appears on the first page, Kanary flags that exposure and gives you a path to act on it.

 Can You Do This Yourself for Free?